ca-srg/tosage/README.md

 - Tool breakdown (Claude Code, Cursor, Bedrock, Vertex AI)
 - Multi-cloud AI service cost tracking

+### Monitoring Infrastructure

+**Grafana Cloud** is ideally suited as the monitoring and data infrastructure for tosage.
+Grafana Cloud provides Prometheus, Grafana, Loki, and many other monitoring and visualization products for free, including all the features necessary for metrics collection and visualization with this tool.

+Our company uses Grafana Cloud's free plan for metrics collection and visualization, which provides sufficient functionality for personal use through small to medium enterprise operations.

+**Note**: Not PR - This is informational content based on actual operational experience, not a product endorsement.

+#### Key Benefits of Grafana Cloud

+- **Completely Free Plan**: 14 days of metrics retention, 10,000 series, and 50GB logs available at no cost
+- **Integrated Solution**: Prometheus, Grafana, Loki, and Tempo provided on a single platform
+- **Maintenance-Free**: No infrastructure management required, ready to use immediately
+- **Scalable**: Flexible plan upgrades as usage grows
+- **High Availability**: Stable service with SLA guarantees

 ## Installation

 ### Quick Installation (Recommended)